pymanga/pyMANGA/web/content/en/contribution/Style.md

 ## Most important rules to remember

 - Never use global variables.
-- Give descriptive names to functions, variables, and file names; eschew abbreviation.
+- Give descriptive names to functions, variables, and file names; avoid abbreviation.
     - Variable names start lowercase and then with underscore (*this_examlpe*).
-Class member variables start with an underscore.
+Class member variables start with an underscore., which makes them private (*self._class_variable*).
     - Regular functions or class methods start lowercase and then camel case (*thisExample*).
     - Classes start with uppercase and then camel case (*ThisExample*).
 - Define only one class per file.